 This document may not be distributed in Canada or Japan.
 This document is intended for retail or professional clients only.
 This document is being circulated in good faith by Deutsche Bank Aktiengesellschaft, its branches (as permitted in any relevant jurisdiction), affiliated companies and its officers and employees (collectively, "Deutsche Bank").

-This material is for your information only and is not intended as an offer, or recommendation or solicitation of an offer to buy or sell any investment, security, financial instrument or other specific product, to conclude a transaction, or to provide any investment service or investment advice, or to provide any research, investment research or investment recommendation, in any jurisdiction.
+This material is for your information only and is not intended as an offer, or recommendation or solicitation of an offer to buy or sell any investment, security, financial instrument or other specific product, to conclude a transaction, or to provide any investment service or investment advice, or to provide any research, investment research or investment recommendation, in any jurisdiction, but is intended solely for information purposes.
+The information does not replace advice tailored to the individual circumstances of the investor.

 All materials in this communication are meant to be reviewed in their entirety.

 If a court of competent jurisdiction deems any provision of this disclaimer unenforceable, the remaining provisions will remain in full force and effect.
-This document has been prepared as a general market commentary without consideration of the investment needs, objectives or financial circumstances of any investor.
-Investments are subject to generic market risks which derive from the instrument or are specific to the instrument or attached to the particular issuer.
+This document has been prepared as a general market commentary without consideration of the investment needs, objectives or financial circumstances of any particular investor.
+Investments are subject to market risks which derive from the instrument or are specific to the instrument or attached to the particular issuer.
 Should such risks materialise, investors may incur losses, including (without limitation) a total loss of the invested capital.
 The value of investments can fall as well as rise and you may not recover the amount originally invested at any point in time.
 This document does not identify all the risks (direct or indirect) or other considerations which may be material to an investor when making an investment decision.

 This document and all information included herein are provided "as is", "as available" and no representation or warranty of any kind, express, implied or statutory, is made by Deutsche Bank regarding any statement or information contained herein or in conjunction with this document.
-To the extent permissible under applicable laws and regulations, please note that we are making no representation as to the profitability of any financial instrument or economic measure.
-All opinions, market prices, estimates, forward looking statements, hypothetical statements, forecast returns or other opinions leading to financial conclusions contained herein reflect Deutsche Bank's subjective judgment on the date of this document.
+To the extent permissible under applicable laws and regulations, we are making no representation as to the profitability of any financial instrument or economic measure.
+All opinions, market prices, estimates, forward looking statements, hypothetical statements, forecast returns or other opinions leading to financial conclusions contained herein reflect Deutsche Bank's subjective judgment as of the date of this document.
 Without limitation, Deutsche Bank does not warrant the accuracy, adequacy, completeness, reliability, timeliness or availability of this communication or any information in this document and expressly disclaims liability for errors or omissions herein.
 Forward looking statements involve significant elements of subjective judgments and analyses and changes thereto and/or consideration of different or additional factors could have a material impact on the results indicated.
 Therefore, actual results may vary, perhaps materially, from the results contained herein.